daos-stack/daos/doc/overview/data_integrity.md

   fetch data (I/O to SSD) and calculate checksums (CPU intensive).
 To minimize both of these impacts, the server scheduler must be able to throttled the scrubber's I/O and CPU usage.
-- **Minimize Media Wear** - The background task will minimize media wear by preventing objects from being scrubbed too frequently.
-A container config/tunable will be used by an operator to define the minimum number of days that should pass before an object is scanned again.
 - **Continuous** - The background task will be a continuous processes instead of running on a schedule.
 Once complete immediately start over.
 Throttling approaches should prevent from scrubbing same objects too frequently.